 England accounted for 9,437 shops, with Scotland having 963, the CRA said.

 There are 549 charity shops in Wales, the research shows, and 300 in Northern Ireland.

 In a statement, the CRA said the data would help it achieve its public affairs objectives, specifically campaigning on charity shop volunteering, Gift Aid and rate relief for charity shops.

-The CRA also said that the research would help promote charity shops as important community hubs across the country.
+The CRA said that the research would help to promote charity shops as important community hubs across the country.